Biden grieves with Texas town as anger mounts over school shooting

 'WE NEED HELP'

-Biden was accompanied on Sunday by Texas Governor Greg Abbott, a Republican who opposes new gun restrictions, and other local officials.
+Texas Governor Greg Abbott, a Republican who opposes new gun restrictions, and other local officials accompanied Biden on his visit to the school on Sunday.

 "We need help, Governor Abbott," some in the crowd yelled as Biden arrived at the school.
 "Shame on you, Abbott."